Credit Cards: Statistics and Facts

-- 73.9 million Visa and MasterCard cards are in circulation in Canada.3
+- 76.3 million Visa and MasterCard cards are in circulation in Canada.4

-- There are more than 70 low-rate cards on the market and over 40 of those cards have an interest rate of under 12%.4
+- There are many low-rate cards on the market and over 30 of those cards have an interest rate of under 13%.

 Consumers are encouraged to learn more about the choices available and to select the credit card that best suits their needs.
 Just like any item or service that a customer buys, the customer has the control to decide on their credit product.

 For longer-term borrowing requirements, a term loan or line of credit may be a better choice.

 Consumers should visit the Financial Consumer Agency of Canada (FCAC) website www.fcac.gc.ca for an extensive list of cards and features, and use the credit card comparison tool to help select the card that best suits their needs.